 While I've always liked to capture imagery of the beautiful places I've been, and I've loved sharing the stories with my family at our gatherings, I've never fancied myself a photographer or writer.
 For years, I used a simple point-and-shoot digital camera, or my cell phone - happy with the results, blissfully uncaring of the world of expensive DSLRs and specialized glass.
 But, as the adventures have become more frequent, and as our daughter has grown, I dipped my toes in the water and was hooked.
 I now shoot with a Canon 80D and as small a set of lenses as I can manage - to keep costs, weight, and time-to-first-shot to a minimum - and I love it.
 Of course, for the reader that means that more recent photos will be better, and older photos will be...not. 🙂

 It seems that my favorite adventures are always changing - either because a recent adventure brought new sights and sounds into my life, because of time spent with friends, or because of the excitement of an upcoming excursion.
 Regardless, I've tried to capture a few highlights below - these are a great place to start, if you'd like.
-Or, you can just start at the beginning!
+Or, you can just find your own favorite!

 As an Amazon Associate I earn from qualifying purchases.
 Please support me by clicking on links to products throughout the site, and purchasing those items from Amazon.